-Heat paella pan on medium heat, when pan is hot place foil pouch in pan.
+Heat pan on medium heat, when pan is hot place foil pouch in pan.
 Heat both sides for 15 seconds, remove from heat and set aside

-Immediately add olive olive to hot pan, add onions, chorizo, and chicken thighs to pan, cook stirring frequently for 12 minutes
+Immediately add olive olive to hot pan, add onions, chorizo, and chicken thighs to pan, cook stirring frequently for about 12 minutes

 Add garlic, saffron threads, smoked paprika, sea salt and pepper, stir and cook, stirring for 2-3 more minutes

 Add chicken broth and rice, turn heat up to high, stir well and to pan bring to a boil

 Once boiling, turn heat to medium and let it simmer untouched for about 20-25 minutes until all liquid is absorbed This is how the soccorat is created.
 It can be helpful to turn pan every 5 minutes to avoid hot spots.
 Be sure to watch and use your nose so rice doesn't burn.
 You want the rice at the bottom of the pan crispy but not burned.

-Once liquid is absorbed, tuck artichoke hearts and shrimp into rice, sprinkle with diced tomatoes, cook for five minutes on low or until shrimp is cooked through
+Once liquid is absorbed, add artichoke hearts or peas, and tuck shrimp into rice (this will steam cook the shrimp), cook for five minutes on low or until shrimp is cooked through

 Turn off heat and let sit for 5 minutes